Tucker Movie Scene-by-Scene Facts

 - PT was given the key to a number of cities and many awards (some fairly bogus).

-- Was a phenomenal public response at public showings of the car (not sufficiently shown in the movie).
+- There were consistently very enthusiastic responses from the public in showings of the car (not sufficiently shown in the movie).

 Conestoga plane scene—

-- PT twice high bidder but failed to acquire a WAA steel plant.
+- PT was twice the high bidder but failed to acquire a WAA steel plant.

 Vera’s visit to the board—

-- Didn’t happen.
-PT board president after Toulmin resigned (September, 1947).
-Rockelman never board chair.
+- Did not happen.
+PT became the board president after Toulmin resigned (September 1947).

 PT making radio ad / Vera’s call—